UNITED WAY OF JASPER COUNTY

 Picture

-United Way of Jasper County speaker series 'Voices of Inspiration' returns 2025
+United Way speaker series 'Voices of Inspiration' returns fall 2026

-NEWTON - NEWTON - United Way of Jasper County's innovative and educational programming “Voices of Inspiration” second annual spring series will wrap up with one more special guests - Mary Anne Owe - on April 10.
+NEWTON - United Way of Jasper County's innovative and educational programming “Voices of Inspiration” spearker series will kick off its 2026 season this spring.

 “Voices of Inspiration” will feature engaging speakers who will inspire, motivate and inform the audience.
 The series aligns with the core mission of United Way of Jasper County, which is to uplift and empower the community, and promote life-long learning.